 Each of the 5 SMART elements contributes to setting out your goals.
 These goals might be personal or professional aims.
 Let’s take a look at them in more detail:

-Vague goals will only give you indecisive results.
+Vague goals and objectives will only give you indecisive results.
 It’s very important to start with clearly defined goals with details on how to achieve them.
 Specific aims can be set using the “W” questions:

 - Who? – you need to consider who exactly will be involved in achieving this goal.
 Particularly in a working environment, it’s highly likely you will be working in a team or will at least require input from another team member at some stage.
 List your own and others potential contributions.